-A ureteric stent catheter directly drains the kidney and ureter.
-It usually exits the abdomen via the bladder wall and may, in older children, be attached to a drainage bag.
-In young children who have not been toilet trained it may drain into their nappy.
+A ureteric stent catheter directly drains the kidney via the ureter.
+It usually exits the abdomen via the bladder wall in the suprapubic region and may, in older children, be attached to a drainage bag.
+In young children who have not been toilet trained it may drain into double nappies.

 The two most commonly used stents at GOSH are the Blue Stent™ and PVC feeding tubes.